 Developed by Carbon Sciences it is an upcoming technology.
 In this model, carbon dioxide reacts with methane and so low emission of CO2 can be achieved.
 However the bottleneck is carbon formation, it is advantages as per the green technologies.
 The endothermic reaction occurs while synthesis gas processing.

 The idea of combing the DR and SMR led to the positive results for hydrogen and carbon monoxide ratio in synthesis gas.
 The composition it contains is just the requirement for producing liquid fuels.

 Haldor Topsoe developed the technology that uses the flue gas carbon dioxide and converts it to synthesis gas.
 It is a competition to dry reforming process.
 CO2 separation step can be eliminated which save more energy.
 It is a model designed based on the dry reforming, steam reforming and partial oxidation methods.
-A promising process use flue gas (CO2, H2O and O2) directly with methane and conduct above three reaction simultaneously.
+A promising process uses flue gas (CO2, H2O and O2) directly with methane and conduct above three reactions simultaneously.
 A nickel-based catalyst engineered for this model operates thermodynamically at 850 oC and 1 atm.